 Several ways can be used to create artificial water for craft projects, but epoxy resin is the most popular.

-The material is a clear liquid plastic that slowly solidifies when exposed to sunlight after being chemically hardened.
+The material is a clear liquid plastic that slowly solidifies when exposed to sunlight after chemically hardening.

 In a small pot, melt a small piece of candle gel wax until it becomes liquid and you have artificial water.
 It will prevent bubbles later if you let it cool a little bit.
 You can use any shade of blue coloring to color the wax next.